MohammadNassar4/odin-recipes/README.md

-My first odin project, An HTML only main index page which will have links to a few recipes
+My first odin project, An HTML and CSS recipes page which will have links to a few recipes